-and then talk to some training and education issues and the issue of staff augmentation.
-GAO, in December 2015, reporting on just the acquisition workforce, said that the Department had yet to identify and certainly not address all the gaps in civilian skills, and I am quoting here, "that are essential for effective human capital management."

-8 At the time of the report, DoD had not an updated its 9 acquisition workforce plan, and at that time, it appeared 10 that DoD had not established time frames for addressing 11 these concerns, all of which go to the heart of workforce 12 efficiency.
-Not clear to me how much progress has been 13 made in the past year.

-14 Then in October of 2016 -- in other words, 6 months ago -- GAO addressed the entire workforce, and it said that 15 16 DoD had "not developed and implemented an efficiencies plan for reducing civilian and contracted services workforces."
-17 And in fact, DoD, according to GAO, seemed to be 18 19 circumventing the intention of Section 955 of the 2013 20 NDAA, which called for this kind of a plan to cover fiscal 21 years 2012-2017.

-22 Section 955 allowed DoD to exclude required reductions 23 that it identified as critical, and the Department -- and 24 this is not the first time I have seen this happen in my 25 career -- excluded 538,000 out of the 776,000 civilians, which meant, of course, that you really were not going to be dealing with the entire civilian workforce.
-And DoD has not really challenged GAO's findings or the assumption that the civilian workforce could be more efficient.
+- 1 and then talk to some training and education issues and the - 2 issue of staff augmentation.
+GAO, in December 2015, - 3 reporting on just the acquisition workforce, said that the - 4 Department had yet to identify and certainly not address - 5 all the gaps in civilian skills, and I am quoting here, - 6 "that are essential for effective human capital - 7 management." - 8 At the time of the report, DoD had not an updated its - 9 acquisition workforce plan, and at that time, it appeared - 10 that DoD had not established time frames for addressing - 11 these concerns, all of which go to the heart of workforce - 12 efficiency.
+Not clear to me how much progress has been - 13 made in the past year. - 14 Then in October of 2016 -- in other words, 6 months - 15 ago -- GAO addressed the entire workforce, and it said that - 16 DoD had "not developed and implemented an efficiencies plan - 17 for reducing civilian and contracted services workforces." - 18 And in fact, DoD, according to GAO, seemed to be - 19 circumventing the intention of Section 955 of the 2013 - 20 NDAA, which called for this kind of a plan to cover fiscal - 21 years 2012-2017. - 22 Section 955 allowed DoD to exclude required reductions - 23 that it identified as critical, and the Department -- and - 24 this is not the first time I have seen this happen in my - 25 career -- excluded 538,000 out of the 776,000 civilians,

-5 In fact, in his memo of February 17th of this year, 6 Secretary of Defense Mattis explicitly called for, and I am 7 quoting, "making our business operations more efficient and 8 freeing up funds for higher priority programs."
-So what I 9 am saying is not original at all.

-10 Moreover, and here he was incorporating a taxonomy 11 that the Defense Business Board highlighted in its own January 2015 examination of DoD efficiencies, the Secretary 12 called for "exploring efficiencies with respect to human 13 resource management."
-And the board specifically 14 identified civilian personnel as a major target of 15 16 opportunity for efficiencies in the human resources realm.
-The board pointed out that annual savings from what it 17 technology, in cyber, and in human resource management itself.
-DoD civilians can take courses in everything from auditing to contracts management to test and evaluation and cost estimation.
-But many or most of these course are taught via distance learning, which does not necessarily ensure that students will absorb or retain what they have been taught.

-18 termed "optimizing the Government labor footprint" could 19 amount to anywhere from 8 to 13 percent of total back 20 office costs.
-Allowing for the fact that 60 percent of 21 that force is civilian, we are talking about \$5 billion to 22 \$8 billion in the fiscal 2017 budget alone.

-Part of the reason that the workforce is not as efficient as it could be is lack of training and education that it needs to keep pace with new development in
+- 1 which meant, of course, that you really were not going to - 2 be dealing with the entire civilian workforce.
+And DoD has - 3 not really challenged GAO's findings or the assumption that - 4 the civilian workforce could be more efficient. - In fact, in his memo of February 17th of this year, - 6 Secretary of Defense Mattis explicitly called for, and I am - 7 quoting, "making our business operations more efficient and - 8 freeing up funds for higher priority programs."
+So what I - 9 am saying is not original at all. - 10 Moreover, and here he was incorporating a taxonomy - 11 that the Defense Business Board highlighted in its own - 12 January 2015 examination of DoD efficiencies, the Secretary - 13 called for "exploring efficiencies with respect to human - 14 resource management."
+And the board specifically - 15 identified civilian personnel as a major target of - 16 opportunity for efficiencies in the human resources realm. - 17 The board pointed out that annual savings from what it - 18 termed "optimizing the Government labor footprint" could - 19 amount to anywhere from 8 to 13 percent of total back - 20 office costs.
+Allowing for the fact that 60 percent of - 21 that force is civilian, we are talking about \$5 billion to - 22 \$8 billion in the fiscal 2017 budget alone. - 23 Part of the reason that the workforce is not as - 24 efficient as it could be is lack of training and education - 25 that it needs to keep pace with new development in